rizinorg/rz-tracetest/README.md

 * [VICE](https://github.com/rizinorg/vice) Patched VICE emulator for testing 6502.

-Other sources which have not been tested with rz-tracetest specifically yet:

 * [QEMU](https://github.com/BinaryAnalysisPlatform/qemu) Patched for the BAP
   project.
-A Dockerfile for conveniently using it is provided [inside this repo](qemu-bap-docker/).
-Specifically useful for ARM and x86.
+Specifically useful for ARM and potentially later x86 too.

+Other sources which have not been tested with rz-tracetest specifically yet:

 * [bap-pintraces](https://github.com/BinaryAnalysisPlatform/bap-pintraces) using
   Intel Pin.
 Useful for x86, but alas Pin is proprietary.